graijo/java-tutorial-for-beginners/README.md

 $$<

 String,BigDecimal,WrapperClasses are immutable.
+list are mutable.

   Collections.sort(collectionObject);
   ListIterator Interface is used to traverse the element in a backward and forward direction.

+  ArrayList is fast because it is non-synchronized.
+  Vector is slow because it is synchronized, i.e., in a multithreading environment, it holds the other threads in runnable or non-runnable state until current thread releases the lock of the object.
+  ArrayList is better for storing and accessing data.
+  LinkedList is better for manipulating data.

   ```java
    ListIterator<String> iteratorObject=collectionObject.listIterator();
         System.out.println("Traversing elements in forward direction");